-- The policies and procedures adopted by the Trust, (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff. - The academy maintains an up-to-date Single Central Record (SCR) which is reviewed regularly and is compliant with statutory guidance. - Sufficient resources and time are allocated to enable the Designated Safeguarding Lead and other staff to discharge their responsibilities, including taking part in strategy discussions and inter-agency meetings, and contributing to the assessment of children. - All staff and volunteers feel able to raise concerns about poor or unsafe practice with regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies. - The Principal will ensure all staff including supply teachers and volunteers have access to and read and understand the requirements placed on them through: - the academy Child Protection Policy; the Code of Conduct Policy. - The Principal will ensure there are mechanisms in place to assist staff to fully understand and discharge their role and responsibilities as set out in KCSiE 2023. - Where there is an allegation made against a member of staff (either paid or unpaid) that meets the criteria for a referral to the LADO, then the Principal will discuss the allegation immediately with the LADO (within 24 hours) and ensure that cases are managed as per Part Four: Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors in KCSiE 2023.
-If the allegation is against the Principal, then the Chair of the Trustees will manage the allegation see below.
+- The policies and procedures adopted by the Trust, (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff. - The academy maintains an up-to-date Single Central Record (SCR) which is reviewed regularly and is compliant with statutory guidance. - Sufficient resources and time are allocated to enable the Designated Safeguarding Lead and other staff to discharge their responsibilities, including taking part in strategy discussions and inter-agency meetings, and contributing to the assessment of children. - All staff and volunteers feel able to raise concerns about poor or unsafe practice with regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies. - The Principal will ensure all staff including supply teachers and volunteers have access to and read and understand the requirements placed on them through: - the academy Child Protection Policy; the Code of Conduct Policy. - The Principal will ensure there are mechanisms in place to assist staff to fully understand and discharge their role and responsibilities as set out in KCSiE 2024. - Where there is an allegation made against a member of staff (either paid or unpaid) that meets the criteria for a referral to the LADO, then the headteacher or principal will discuss the allegation immediately with the LADO (within 24 hours) and ensure that cases are managed as per Part Four: Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors. - If the allegation is against the Headteacher/Principal, the Chair of Trustees will be required to manage the allegation and consult with statutory safeguarding leads, such as the Local Authority LADO - see below.